 PURPOSE OF THIS POLICY

-The purpose of this policy is to define the University’s ppuubblliicc ffoorruumms for exercising the rights of free speech and peaceful assembly, and to advise campus constituents regarding the exercise of those rights.
-This policy establishes certain standards of conduct that must be observed by demonstrators and groups while availing themselves of the use of University grounds and facilities for exercising the rights of free speech and assembly.
+The purpose of this policy is to define the University’s Public Forums for exercising the rights of free speech and Peaceful assembly, and to advise campus constituents regarding the exercise of those rights.
+This policy establishes certain standards of conduct that must be observed by individuals and groups while availing themselves of the use of University grounds and facilities for exercising the rights of free speech and assembly.

 APPLICATION OF THIS POLICY